 ‘Services’, ‘solutions’, ‘development’, ‘management’, ‘maintenance’, ‘procurement’ are some examples of common B2B Keyword modifiers that B2B marketers include in their keyword lists when optimizing their services pages.

 Tracking The Results Is Crucial:

 According to a Forbes, as of 2016, 34% of B2B content Marketers said they didn’t even know what success would look like for their content efforts.
 This is striking information because it’s important to realize that content written for different stages of the buyer’s cycle will have different definitions of “success”.
-And tracking that definition of success is crucial.
+And tracking your SEO Keyword Rankings for your content is crucial.